astral-sh/attest-action/README.md

   contents: read # for actions/checkout, if you're in a private repo
 ```

+In order to upload the resulting attestations to an index, you must use
+a publishing tool that supports PEP 740 attestations.
+Such tools include:

+* uv (`uv publish`) versions 0.9.12 and later
+* twine (`twine upload`) versions 5.1.0 and later

+> [!TIP]
+> We recommend using `uv publish` with this action, as it does not require
+> any additional installation or configuration.

 ### Quickstart

 Add `astral-sh/attest-action` directly above your publishing step in your